Putin says Russia is ready to use nuclear weapons if its sovereignty or independence is threatened

-President Vladimir Putin said that Russia is ready to use nuclear weapons if there is a threat to Russian statehood, sovereignty or independence, but said he hoped that the U.S. would refrain from actions that could trigger a nuclear conflict.
+President Vladimir Putin said that Russia is ready to use nuclear weapons if there is a threat to its statehood, sovereignty or independence, voicing hope that the U.S. would refrain from actions that could trigger a nuclear conflict.

 Putin's statement was another blunt warning to the West ahead of a presidential vote this week in which he's all but certain to win another six-year term.